 Yet CEOs have been reluctant to adopt social media as a communications vehicle.
 While evidence suggests that regional executives of western firms appear more willing to expose themselves online, most leaders of Asia-based firms opt to remain in the social shadows.

-Social exception in Asia: Softbank CEO Masayoshi Son & friends
+A social exception in Asia: Softbank CEO Masayoshi Son

 Photo credit: Danny Choo

 Why are Asian leaders so reluctant to open up?

 For one, Asian CEOs tend to be more circumspect and less open than their western peers.
 Discretion and privacy are paramount.
 The Jack Welsh-style cult does not loom large in these parts.

 The close-knit world of family firms and state-owned enterprises, with CEOs focusing on a narrow range of key corporate stakeholders, notably investors and government, must also be borne in mind.
 Conducting relationships face-to-face continues – and very likely will continue – to be the preferred modus operandi.